balena-os/leviathan/documentation/quickstart-qemu.md

 A balenaOS image that is used to flash and provision the device under test will be needed for the test.
 You can download an unmanaged image from [balena.io/os](balena.io/os).
 Extract the downloaded balenaOS image you want to test with to the `workspace` directory and rename it to `balena.img` file.

-## Build your config.json file
+## Build your `config.js` file

 The config.js file is the master configuration file for your test run.
-The qemu worker spins up and configures your device under test (DUT) accordingly with the settings provided in the `config.js` file.
+The QEMU worker spins up and configures your device under test (DUT) accordingly with the settings provided in the `config.js` file.
 To know more about each property, refer to the {@page Config.js Reference | Config.js reference}.

 To get started,